arnarula/RubikCubeRayTracer/README.md

 # Rubik's Cube Ray Tracer

-For this project, I applied ray tracing to render a Rubik Cube and added a movable camera to pan around the cube at different angles.
+Ray tracer used to render a Rubik Cube, featuring a movable camera to pan around the cube at different angles.

 Many of the cube and camera features are user modifiable by tweaking constants in the following header files:
 - inc/rubik-cube-constants.h (face colors, blocks per dimension, etc.)